Pathway to Empowerment (P2E) prepares students for immediate employability and what it means to live meaningfully in the real world.

 HU 110: Introducing the Pathway to Empowerment (P2E)

-All Incoming freshman are required to complete this course.
+All Incoming freshman are required to complete this course in the fall.
 In this course, students get an introduction to college life including success strategies, self-assessment, informational interviews and more.

-Power-Up students will enroll in HU111: Applications of Self-Discovery.
+Power-Up students will enroll in HU111: Applications of Self-Discovery, a course that runs in the spring.
 This course will help students build an ePortfolio and get individualized plans for their personal and professional development.

 PHASE 2: DEVELOPING STRONG PERSONAL ATTRIBUTES